VRConservation/neca_jpa/jpa.md

 7. **Use the right revenue source**.
 Property and sales tax increases are more effective in populated areas with higher incomes; however, they are usually not appropriate for disadvantaged rural areas, where the tax base and population tend to be too low to provide sufficient funding.

 # Acknowledgements
 A special thank you to Joshua Harrison, Center for the Study of the Force Majeure, and Temra Costa, Forestree Collective, for reviewing the draft manuscript.
+Thank you to the entire CAL FRAME team for ideas, edits, and development of the CAL FRAME report to the Office of Land Use and Climate Innovation.